BaratiLab/Diffusion-based-Fluid-Super-resolution/README.md

 </div>

 ## Overview
 Denoising Diffusion Probablistic Models (DDPM) are a strong tool for data super-resolution and reconstruction.
 Unlike many other deep learning models which require a pair of low-res and high-res data for model training, DDPM is trained only on the high-res data.
-This feature is especially beneficial to reconstructing high-fidelity CFD data from low-fidelity reference, as it allows the model to be more independent of the low-res data distributions and subsequently become more adaptive to various data patterns in different reconstruction tasks.
+This feature is especially beneficial to reconstructing high-fidelity CFD data from low-fidelity reference, as it allows the model to be more independent of the low-res data distributions and subsequently more adaptive to various data patterns in different reconstruction tasks.

 ## Datasets
 Datasets used for model training and sampling can be downloaded via the following links.